olets/zsh-test-runner-docs/src/content/docs/usage/test-suites.md

 You can run a test suite from a file.
 The following examples suppose the file is in the current working directory; adjust the path to fit your situation.

 :::tip
-Most test suites should start with `ztr clear`.
+Most test suites should start with `ztr clear-summary`.
 :::

 ## Real world example